alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 </details>

 <details>
-<summary>Is there any risk involved in staking LP tokens in Surge?</summary>
+<summary>⚠️ Is there any risk involved in staking LP tokens in Surge?</summary>

 Yes, staking LP tokens in Surge involves the same risks as providing liquidity in any **AMM-based DEX**, including the risk of **Impermanent Loss**.
 This occurs when the value of the assets in the liquidity pool fluctuates significantly, potentially reducing the total value of your LP tokens.